memgraph/docs/gqlalchemy/how-to-guides/ogm/save-nodes-and-relationships.md

 db.save_relationship(speaks_rel)
 ```

-> Property `_id` is internal Memgraph id - an id given to each node upon saving
+> The property `_id` is an internal Memgraph id - an id given to each node upon
-to the database.
+> saving to the database.

 Hopefully this guide has taught you how to create and save nodes and
 relationships.
 If you have any more questions, join our community and ping us on